riteshvg/tlp/content/posts/02-02-2025 AEP Web SDK Basics - Part 1.md

 With the introduction to AEP Web SDK out of the way, let's move forward with the different components that you need to setup for a successful implementation:

-- AEP Web SDK extension:
+- AEP Web SDK extension

-But data collection was a challenge for many years now while keeping companies compliant with GDPR and other privacy guidelines.

-Enterprise data collection.
-Real data collection needs, from the first milisecond to the next
+- Datastream
+- Schema
+- XDM vs Data Object

 That is all for this blog post.
 Leave me a line on ritesh@thelearningproject.in to share some JavaScript basics that you might be interested in sharing.